To read part #1, click here

 During the day he rarely hung out at the wall, but the few times she’d seen him there, he had ignored her.
 In fact, he didn’t seem to speak to anyone.
 He’d sit on the wall and read, not looking up.
 More often she spotted him at Jackson Park, off in a corner by himself, practicing martial arts in slow motion, like a dance.
 A few times she’d seen him lay his jacket on the grass and pray, seemingly oblivious to the stares of passers-by.
 She wondered how he could do that.

 Muhammad always called Hassan “the man,” but Jamilah thought he was more like a machine, and not in a good way.

 “Copy that,” Jen said.
 “But no one else.
 We’ve got tags.
 I need everyone on the board.”

 Muhammad grinned.
 “This should be interesting,” he said.

 “What do you mean?”
 Jamilah asked.

-Jamilah's fury seemed to flame even higher.
-“I don't need anyone to do my fighting for me,” she said.
-“Certainly not some jerk who thinks he's better than everyone else.”
+Jamilah’s fury flamed higher.
+“I don’t need anyone to do my fighting,” she said.
+“Certainly not some jerk who thinks he’s better than everyone else.”

-Jamilah locked Sandman's bike to the stop sign at the corner and walked casually, aiming not directly at the Indian but past him.
+Jamilah locked Sandman’s bike to the stop sign at the corner and walked casually, aiming not directly at the Indian but past him.
 She circled around three rough looking young men.
-One was talking on a cell phone, one drank out of a bottle in a paper bag, and the third seemed to be watching the street.
+One was talking on a cell phone, another drank from a bottle in a paper bag, and the third seemed to be watching the street.
 Jamilah guessed they were gangsters.

-A homeless man sat against the wall, his shopping cart beside him.
+A homeless man with spiky dreadlocks, a patch over one eye and pink running sneakers on his feet sat against the wall, his shopping cart beside him.
 A broken pool cue stuck out of his waistband.